Youngstown station (Baltimore and Ohio Railroad): Declining years

 The B&O terminated several trains running through Youngstown over the course of the 1960s.
 By 1964, the B&O had eliminated the trains to Cleveland.
 Detroit-bound travelers would need to transfer at Deshler for the Cincinnatian or the Night Express to Detroit.

 The B&O in 1964 changed the Capitol Limited to the Capitol.
 The renamed train began stopping at intermediate stations such as Youngstown.
 By 1965, only this station and the Erie station on West Commerce Street remained as passenger stations in Youngstown.

 In the station's final years the station was serving the Capitol Limited (name restored) and an unnamed day train from Akron to Washington.
 In 1971 Amtrak took over passenger train operations from the Baltimore & Ohio and this marked the end of passenger trains at the Youngstown station.
 All remaining rail traffic was strictly freight oriented.

-Legacy
+Amtrak

 In the mid-1980s the city bought the station building, amidst anticipation that the building would be demolished.
 In 1991 a restaurant took over the location.

-The station briefly had a renaissance in the 1990s and early 2000s.
-From 1990 to 1995 the station served Amtrak's Broadway Limited (Chicago-New York) on a brief rerouting of the train.
-And from 1997 to 2005 the station served Amtrak's Three Rivers (Chicago-New York).
+From 1990 to 1995 the station served Amtrak's Broadway Limited (Chicago-New York).
+It was replaced in 1997 with the Three Rivers, which served Youngstown until its 2005 discontinuance.